Dhruv-Kapoor/WeSafe/README.md

 # WeSafe
 Android app built for women with an idea for their safe travelling.
-App provides a feature to scan nymber plate of any vehicle number plate(taxi/auto/e-rickshaw...) and get driver details such as name, photo, phone no., rating.
+App provides a feature to scan number plate of any vehicle number plate(taxi/auto/e-rickshaw...) and get driver details such as name, photo, phone no., rating.
 Users can add their friends/family members in the app so they can track her while travelling or in case of emergency.
 App also provides locations which might be potentially unsafe for women travelling alone.

 ## APK
 <a i="raw-url" href="https://raw.githubusercontent.com/Dhruv-Kapoor/WeSafe/master/apk/WeSafe.apk">Download</a>